Mandy Moore Boyfriend 2017: ‘This Is Us’ Shippers Will Be Disappointed

 Does Mandy Moore have a boyfriend in 2017?
-It’s a sad news day for all of you This Is Us shippers who were really hoping that Mandy Moore was dating her co-star and on-screen husband, Milo Ventimiglia!
-Many fans had no idea that Moore was dating someone at the moment, but the truth of the matter is that she’s had a boyfriend — the same boyfriend — since 2015!
+It’s a sad news day for all of you This Is Us shippers who were really hoping that Mandy Moore was dating her co-star and on-screen husband, Milo Ventimiglia.
+Many fans had no idea that Moore was dating someone at the moment, but the truth of the matter is that she’s has had a boyfriend — the same boyfriend — since 2015!

 According to MTV News, Mandy Moore has been dating Taylor Goldsmith, the lead singer of Dawes.
-In fact, Moore recently starred in the music video for the song “Roll With The Punches,” in which she plays opposite her boyfriend in a song about a break-up.
+In fact, Moore recently starred in the music video for the song “Roll with the Punches,” in which she plays opposite her boyfriend in a song about a break-up.

 “The song is about a breakup, so Goldsmith hires a construction company to slowly — painfully! — split apart everything he once shared with Moore.
 One by one, their belongings are physically sawed in half: a guitar, a couch, a bed,” reports MTV News.